-Tooth extraction is a common dental procedure, but it can lead to complications if proper care is not taken during the healing process.
-One of the most painful and troublesome issues that may arise is dry socket, or alveolar osteitis.
+Tooth extraction is a common dental procedure that many individuals face, but it can lead to complications if proper care isn’t taken during the healing process.
+One of the most painful issues that may arise is dry socket, or alveolar osteitis.
 This condition occurs when the blood clot that forms in the tooth socket after extraction is dislodged or fails to develop, exposing the underlying bone and nerves.
-Fortunately, there are several steps you can take to minimize your risk of developing dry socket.
-In this article, we’ll share seven dentist-approved tips to help you prevent dry socket and ensure a smooth recovery after tooth extraction.
+Fortunately, there are several proactive steps you can take to minimize your risk of developing dry socket.
+In this article, we’ll share seven dentist-approved tips to help ensure a smooth recovery after your tooth extraction.

 Understanding Dry Socket: Causes and Risk Factors

-Dry socket is a relatively common complication following tooth extraction, particularly in cases involving wisdom teeth or difficult removals.
-The condition is characterized by intense pain that radiates from the extraction site to the ear, eye, temple, or neck on the same side of the face.
-Other symptoms may include a visible bone in the socket, bad breath, and an unpleasant taste in the mouth.
+Dry socket is a relatively common complication following tooth extractions, particularly in cases involving wisdom teeth or difficult removals.
+It is characterized by intense pain radiating from the extraction site to nearby areas like the ear, eye, temple, or neck.
+Other symptoms may include:

 Several factors can increase your risk of developing dry socket, including: